ptruong88/bet-data-crawler/README.md

 For the oddsmath, it supports to get future matches' bet data for today and tomorrow, and one day can have over 800 matches.
 When a match starts, the system needs to fetch bet data frequently for 90-120 minutes.

-Let assume we have some conditions on how many update data the database needs to store, and those matches start at the end of a date:
+Let assume we have some conditions on how many data the database needs to store, and those matches start at the end of a date:
 - in 90 minutes, 800 matches keep update bet data every 1 minute.

         1 update/min * 90 min/match * 800 matches = 72,000 updates